Vertical Co-working Space

-Monetizing space for public events is an important piece of the programming model and with this current design, you have options in layout to best serve clients and audiences without sacrificing workplace needs.
+Monetizing space for public events is an important piece of the programming model and with this current design, there are options in layout to best serve clients and audiences without sacrificing workplace needs.

 continued hot desk/member workspace during the event

-room for chair configuration OR breakout tables, depending on need
+room for a variety of chair configuration OR breakout tables, depending on need

 proximity to the “cafe” for staging refreshments